 Merger Control and Economic Concentration

 The Ministry of Industry and Trade (MoIT) is the governing authority for merger control questions.
-Recent legislation amalgamated the Competition Investigation Agency of Vietnam, the Competition Authority of Vietnam, and the Vietnamese Competition Council into the National Competition Committee (NCC).
-The new NCC will now be solely responsible for monitoring and investigating breaches of competition law and enforcing any related regulatory sanctions.
+Recent legislation joined the Competition Investigation Agency of Vietnam, the Competition Authority of Vietnam and the Vietnamese Competition Council into the National Competition Committee (NCC) or Vietnam Competition Commission (VCC).
+The new NCC/VCC will now be solely responsible for monitoring and investigating breaches of competition law and enforcing any related regulatory sanctions.

-Vietnam’s new Law on Competition (LoC), effective from 1 July 2019, focuses on competition restraining agreements, market dominance, economic concentration, and unfair practices.
+Vietnam’s Law on Competition (LoC), effective from 1 July 2019, focuses on restrictive agreements, market dominance, economic concentration and unfair practices.
 Its scope now includes acquirers of equity by way of equity subscription or purchase (“PE buyers”) of local and foreign origin, in case their actions have – or may potentially have – a restrictive impact on competition in the domestic market.
-The threshold for this impact is broadly drawn at any kind of influence that is bound to exclude, reduce or hinder competition in the market.
+The threshold for this impact is defined broadly as any kind of influence that is bound to exclude, reduce or hinder competition in the market.

 When contemplating investment, PE investors will need to consider these new rules on economic concentration which are unfortunately, in many respects, less concise than the previous rules.
-In particular, concrete thresholds for economic concentration have been removed under the new LoC and redefined more vaguely, making it more difficult to predict the outcome of licensing applications.
+In particular, concrete thresholds for economic concentration have been removed under the new LoC and redefined more vaguely, making it more difficult to predict the outcome of merger control procedures.
 Moreover, investors are obliged to report to the NCC any economic concentrations, which are subject to thresholds based on similarly vague assumptions: